derickongeri/MISLAND/source/Introduction/general_information.rst

 Aknowledgement
 --------------
 Special appreciation to the Trends.Earth.
 Conservation International.
-Available online at http://trends.earth .2018. for providing input on the implementation of the SDG 15.3 and LDN indicators in OSS.LDMS, on the UNCCD reporting process, and also provided early input and testing of the tool.
+Available online at http://trends.earth .2018. for providing input on the implementation of the SDG 15.3 and LDN indicators in MISLAND-North Africa, on the UNCCD reporting process, and also provided early input and testing of the tool.

 The project also acknowledges the contribution of national and regional stakeholders; Algerian Space Agency(ASAL), ASAL (Algeria), DRC (Egypt), LCRSSS (Libya), CRTS (Morocco), AL-Aasriya University of Nouakchott (Mauritania) and CNCT (Tunisia) for the national level and CRTEAN and CRASTE-LF for the regional level

 Linces
 ------
-OSS.LDMS is free and open-source.
+MISLAND-North Africa is free and open-source.
 It is licensed under the GNU General Public License, version 2.0 or later.

-This site and the products of OSS.LDMS are made available under the terms of the Creative Commons Attribution 4.0 International License (CC BY 4.0).
-The boundaries and names used, and the designations used, in OSS.LDMS do not imply official endorsement or acceptance by OSS, or its partner organizations and contributors.
+This site and the products of MISLAND-North Africa are made available under the terms of the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+The boundaries and names used, and the designations used, in MISLAND-North Africa do not imply official endorsement or acceptance by OSS, or its partner organizations and contributors.

 .. toctree::
    :maxdepth: 2